 The maximum length of a probation period is six months but it may be extended to one year with the consent of a worker.

-A worker may be terminated after serving due notice period or paying in lieu of notice.
+A worker may be terminated after serving a due notice period or paid in lieu of notice.
 The required notice period depends on the worker’s length of service as follows:

 |Length of Service||Notice Required|

 |Probationary contract||14 days|

 |More than 6 months but less than 1 year||2 weeks|

 |More than 12 months but less than 5 years||1 month|

 |More than 5 years but less than 10 years||2 months|